webiny/webiny-js/CONTRIBUTING.md

 `api-files` contains an example of testing your GraphQL API.

 We'll be strongly focusing on tests in the near future, and of course contributions of tests are most welcome :)

+To add a package to Jest projects, edit the `jest.config.js` file.

 ## Release notes